fanux/kube/Note.md

 kind: KubeProxyConfiguration
 mode: "ipvs"
 ipvs:
         excludeCIDRs:
-        - "10.103.97.1/32" # if you don't add this kube-proxy will clean your ipvs rule
+        - "10.103.97.1/32" # if you don't add this kube-proxy will clean your ipvs rule(kube-proxy still remove it)
 ```
 ## On master0 10.103.97.100
 ```